Namass/Branch-Integration-Guides/android-quick-start.md

 This quick start guide shows you how to integrate deep-linking functionality into an existing app project with the Branch SDK for Android.

 ## Step 0: Sign up for a Branch account
 The first step in the process of integrating Branch with your Android app is to sign up via the dashboard.
-This step is largely self-explanitory, so we'll jump into what you do once you're in.
+This step is largely self-explanatory, so we'll jump into what you do once you're in.

 <!--
-[ optionally a screenshot of the sign up process ]
+[ Todo - screenshot of the sign up process ]
 -->

 <!--